hashuichi/FinalYearProject/diary.md

 - Wrote unit tests for testing nearest neighbours
 - Started working on interim report
 - Added a navbar and created pages to prepare for the development of the other algorithms
+- Added charts to represent the data quality on the homepage
+- Refactored code by moving gui.pu methods to nearest_neighbours.py

 ## Week 8 (November 13th)
 -